gskbladez/PROGBOT_CODE_DUMP/README.md

         - `Use External Emojis`
         - `Add Reactions`
         - `Embedded Link` (maybe?)
-- Paste the invite link into your browser and invite bot to a server (probably a test one)
+9. Paste the invite link into your browser and invite bot to a server (probably a test one)
-- Update the following fields in `settings.py`:
+10. Update the following fields in `settings.py`:
     - `admin_guild`: the server you want to dev-test this on
     - `bugreport_channel_id`: channel that you want to send test bug report messages to
     - `source_guild_id`: the server with special emojis (probably your dev-test server) (see [Custom Emoji Support](#custom-emoji-support))
     - `custom_emojis`: Special Emoji IDs (see [Custom Emoji Support](#custom-emoji-support))
-- To allow usage of admin commands, add a new line to the end of `tables/user_levels.tsv`:
+11. To allow usage of admin commands, add a new line to the end of `tables/user_levels.tsv`:
     ```
     [Your Discord user ID]	3	[your discord username]
     ```
-- Start the bot using: `python main.py`
+12. Start the bot using: `python main.py`
-    - If successful, it will output the following after a few seconds, in the command line:
+    - If successful, it will eventually output the following after a few seconds, in the command line:
      ```
      Jacking In!
      Name: [Bot Name]
      ID: [Bot ID]
      ```
     - If there's other errors...
 Godspeed.
 All errors will be printed out in the Command Line.
-- Run `/run command:refresh slash commands` in the server to get your bot to register the new slash commands
+13. Run `/run command:refresh slash commands` in the server to get your bot to register the new slash commands
-- Wait a few minutes (or an hour) for the slash commands to sync across Discord, and...
+14. Run `/run command:reset admin commands` in the server to get the new commands to show up.
-- You should be able to see slash commands in the server and start using them!
+15. You should be able to see slash commands in the server and start using them!

 ### Contributing
 Fork a branch from master and submit pull requests!